On the Lawn

-The Levitt Pavilion Dayton is in the heart of downtown Dayton, located on South Main Street between Fourth and Fifth Streets in the space previously known as Dave Hall Plaza.
+The Levitt Pavilion Dayton is in the heart of downtown Dayton, located on South Main Street between Fourth and Fifth Streets in Dave Hall Plaza.
 Just blocks from both Riverscape and the Oregon District, it’s easy to include live music in your time downtown.

 What to Bring